nuttycom/sbt-proguard-plugin/README.markdown

       proguardKeepAllScala
     )

-If you wish to keep your `main()` entry points, use:
+If you wish to keep the `main()` entry point of a class, use:

     override def proguardOptions = List(
       ...,
-      proguardKeepMains
+      proguardKeepMain("somepackage.SomeClass")
     )

 If you wish to keep everything that is `Serializable`, use: